Setasign/SetaPDF-Demos/public/demos/3-FormFiller/Ideas.md

 - [ ] Field appearance with external PDF generation library
 - [ ] Parsing and forwarding of FDF data.
 - [ ] Parsing and forwarding of XFDF data.
+- [ ] Replace placeholders and flatten fields to simulate personalization.

 ## XFA
 - [x] ~~Fill dynamic XFA form~~